Trump says a Biden-Harris administration would 'destroy' country, economy

 Meanwhile, the president was asked about negotiations over a potential fourth coronavirus stimulus package, and whether he would meet with congressional Democrats.

-“I know my customers, House Speaker Nancy Pelosi, and Leader Schumer, they don’t want to make a deal,” he said.
+“I know my customers, House Speaker Nancy Pelosi, and Leader [Chuck] Schumer, they don’t want to make a deal,” he said.
 “These are people, I don’t have a lot of respect, they don’t have a lot of respect for the American people, and I know who I am dealing with.”

 The president added: “They don’t want to make a deal because they know that’s good for the economy, therefore it is good for me on November 3, therefore, they’re not going to make a deal.”